the4thdoctor/pg_chameleon/README.rst

 * sql stores the sql service files and upgrade files, you can ignore it

-The system wide install is partially supported.
-In that case the files are created in /usr/local/etc/pg_chameleon.
-No user's configuration directory is created.
-I'll improve this aspect in the first beta release.
+The system wide install is now supported.
+In the sql files are created in the python site-packages/pg_chameleon dir.
+When running for the first time the script creates a directory .pg_chameleon in the user's home directory.
+The file config-example is stored in ~/.pg_chameleon/config and should be used as template for the other configuration files.

+**do not use config-example.yaml** The tool ignore this filename and the file is overwritten when pg_chameleon is upgraded.

-The tool supports multiple configuration files.
-The replica can run from multiple sources at same time as long as the postgresql destination schema is different.
+The is possible to have multiple configuration files to configure the replica from multiple source databases at same time as long as the postgresql destination schema is different.

+Each source requires to be started in a separate process (e.g. a cron entry).

 The configuration file is a yaml file.
 Each parameter controls the